agduchesne/occupancy_syrphidae/README.md

 *Datasets* —— This folder (which must be unzipped) contains digital syrphid specimen records gathered from 7 collections across North America.
 It consists entirely of publicly accessible records.

-*syrphidae_occupancy_main.R* —— This is the main script.
+*occupancy_syrphidae_main.R* —— This is the main script.
 It prepares the data, runs the model, outputs results, creates figures, etc.

 *SyrphidModel.txt* —— This text file contains the occupancy model, written in BUGS language to be used by JAGS.
 To run the model, the R scripts use Rjags to interpret this file.